 Arkansas Law requires bail bond companies to charge and collect a ten percent premium on all bonds.
 It also provides there will be a $50.00 minimum on premium for any bond of $500.00 or less.
 The law also requires certain fees to be collected with every bond posted.
 Any and all premiums and fees are due and payable at the time the bond is written.

-Financing may be an option depending on the bond amount.
+You may need collateral depending on your bond amount, how long you’ve lived in the area and several other factors.
 This can be determined with the bail agent posting the bond.
 Your bond amount will determine if collateral is needed.
 Often times the bail company will only require a co-signer (indemnitor).

 After the final court appearances have been made and all premium monies have been paid, any lien will be released and any collateral returned to the defendant, the defendants family (if the defendant is incarcerated), or the cosignor.